Connecting the World for Better Health.

 Tanzania

-The Tanzania team is localizing the immunization System User Requirements Document (SURD), based on the WHO SMART Guidelines Digital Adaptation Kit format, so that health care is administered according to the national clinical guidelines to increase quality of care.
-The team is also supporting the enhancement of the centralized immunization module and providing capacity strengthening on the FHIR standard.
-Learn more.
+• Localize the immunization System User Requirements Document (SURD), based on the WHO SMART Guidelines Digital Adaptation Kit format, so that health care is administered according to the national clinical guidelines to increase quality of care.

 Localizing common requirements for immunization digital systems: Experience from the DIPC project